 Points delivered right to your screen.
 Feeling sick and want relief but stuck in bed?
 Can’t get away from work or taking care of young ones?
 It’s important to have simple things we can do on our own to improve our health.
 During this consultation, you will receive self-care points tailored to your needs.
 We’ll discuss what you’re currently experiencing, any underlying conditions, and I will share self-care points you can use to address your health needs.

-Video self-care consultation sessions are prepaid and offered on a sliding scale basis $15-$30.
+Video self-care consultation sessions are prepaid and $45.
+Sliding scale available.
 Schedule online here or by texting Molly at 651-492-6636.

 Looking for personalized self-care tips without a video consultation?
 Check out Custom Self-Care Bodymaps made especially for you!

 Please note: Reiki is also available via a virtual session and would include a grounding, chakra visualization and clearing.
 In-person acupressure and reiki sessions are planned to resume spring 2021.

 These circles are personalized workshops tailored to what those attending would like to address on a physical or emotional level.
 They can be centered around a topic or based on attendees’ individual needs.
 Molly will share acupressure points that can be used for individual health concerns and/or any themes that emerge within the group.